How to Animate Photo to GIF Online (Free, No App Needed)

 Upload → choose animation style → preview loop

-Head to Cutout.Pro’s animate photo to GIF tool.
-Upload your photo (JPEG or PNG, transparent background works beautifully here).
+Head to Cutout.Pro’s animate-photo-to-GIF tool.
+Upload your photo (JPEG or PNG; transparent PNG works beautifully here if you did the prep step above).

 Pick the one that matches your vibe.
 For product shots, I lean toward zoom pulse or rotate.
-For portraits, blink or smile adds personality without being over-the-top.
+For portraits, blink or smile adds personality without being over-the-top—though I’d test these carefully on any photo you care about, because facial animation is the hardest category and most likely to produce uncanny results on first try.

-The preview shows you the loop in real-time.
+The preview shows you the loop in real time.
 If it feels too fast, too slow, or just “meh,” adjust before exporting.
+Previews are free; re-exports are not on some tiers.

 Adjusting speed and loop settings